February 7, 2025

 Comparing Horizontal vs. Vertical Molding Processes

 Selecting the right injection molding process impacts part quality, production efficiency, and overall cost.
 While both horizontal and vertical presses can produce high quality plastic parts, they excel in different scenarios.
-This guide compares horizontal vs vertical injection molding so you can choose the best approach based on part geometry, insert requirements, automation needs, and production volume.

 Horizontal vs Vertical Injection Molding at a Glance